paper-leaf/waldo/README.md

 # README #

 ##What is Waldo?##
-Waldo is a dynamic responsive CSS background images extension for WordPress and other PHP-based applications that dynamically generates styles for full-cover background images using only CSS.
+Waldo is an extension for WordPress and other PHP-based applications that dynamically generates responsive CSS background image styles.

 ##Why Responsive Images?##
 Mobile-first web development is the industry standard these days, and images are one of the leading causes of page bloat and slow loading times, especially on mobile devices and cellular networks.
 When compressed and appropriately sized images are served, page size and load time decrease drastically.